tops4u/Ram-Tester/README.md

 3. Addressline or decoder faults
 4. Stuck Cells or Crosstalk by using various patterns
 5. Random patterns combined with retention time checks
+6. CAS-before-RAS Refresh Timer Function
-6. All of the above uses Fast Page Mode or Static Column control depending on RAM Chip type
+7. All of the above uses Fast Page Mode or Static Column control depending on RAM Chip type

 ### So why no MARCH-B?
 Here is the analytics of this algorithm vs. March-B